ruggeri/tech-notes/math/algebra.md

 the sake of numerical stability, since if a pivot is small, it can be bad to scale by this.

+**Elementary Matrices**

+All *invertible* linear transformations can be decomposed into a product of *elementary matrices*.
+These are:

+1. Matrix that swaps two coordinates.
+2. Matrix that scales a coordinate.
+3. Matrix that adds a coordinate to another.
+This is a *shear mapping*.

+The first kind changes the sign of the determinant, the second changes the magnitude of the determinant, and the third has no impact.

+If we add in a fourth kind of elementary matrix, which zeros out a coordinate, then I do believe this generates all matrices.

+**Row-Operations vs Column-Operations**

+When we perform a row operation, we undo this by multiply by an elemtary matrix on the left side.
+This is a form of decomposition of the matrix.

+If we are doing Gaussian elimination, our operations are always to add a scalar multiple of a row `i` to another row `j>i`.
+The row operation matrix that performs this has a single off-diagonal entry, which is at position `(j, i)`.
+What this says is: add this much of the `i`th coordinate back to the `j`th coordinate, which will make up for our removal.

+Since `j>i`, this is a lower triangular matrix.

+We could also do the same thing but by doing column operations.
+If we subtracted a column `i` from a later column `j`, we need a matrix which has an entry *above* the diagonal, and we need to apply this column operation *before* the reduced matrix.

 **Transposes**

 So let's talk about transposes.
 I say that `A\trans x` maps `x` to its